By Marcin Wojtyczka

 - Fuel line blocked.
 Suspect the diesel bug!

-- Water in fuel
+- Water in the fuel

 - Fuel lift pump defective – perhaps a split diaphragm